The people's park

 Almost from the beginning, Itasca was known as "Minnesota's Own Resort."
 Gibbs' last act as commissioner was ordering the logs for Douglas Lodge, a rustic but genteel hostelry that had its own post office until 1952.

 Itasca is still Minnesota's own resort, the highlight of a summer.
-Of all the parks, it has by far the most overnight visitors, 100,000 every year.
+Of all Minnesota's state parks, it has by far the most overnight visitors.